AmirKh20/ArchLVM/README.md

 5-after you got done with the first script, you gonna go into fdisk. just type m for help or see the arch wiki or simply google it.

+also make sure you chose Linux LVM for the type of the root partition, and EFI for EFI partition.

 6-Run the second script:

 	./archLVM2.sh